JMayrbaeurl/azure-iotedge-boschnexo-sample/README.md

 Detailled description of the used **Device model and Device management** approach can be found [here](./DeviceModel.md).

+## Connecting multiple Nexo devices to Azure IoT Hub

+Each Nexo device uses its own dedicated Nexo Publisher instance to connect to Azure IoT Hub.
+Therefore you'll need a Nexo Publisher instance for each Nexo device.
+The best way to run multiple Nexo Publishers locally is by using Docker, an Azure IoT Edge runtime or a Kubernetes cluster.
+In any way each Nexo device will need a seperately configured instance of Nexo Publisher.

 ## Nexo File uploader

 The Nexo File uploader App is simple tool based on [Spring Shell](https://docs.spring.io/spring-shell/docs/2.0.0.RELEASE/reference/htmlsingle/) that helps uploading Tightening process info files from the local file system to a running Nexo Publisher instance.